-Jealousy is an umbrella term.
-It’s an oversimplification of a whole constellation of complex, nuanced thoughts and feelings.
+That’s because Jealousy is an umbrella term—it’s an oversimplification of a whole constellation of complex, nuanced thoughts and feelings.
 There are distinct flavors, with different causes and resolutions, that need to be distinguished.

 Compared to what’s there, Jealousy—the word—is more of a dismissive wave of the hand.
 Oh, you’re just jealous, that’s all.
 Case solved, nothing more to say about it.

 So Jealousy runs cover for other, deeper feelings.

 And the advice Jealousy conjures can be pretty crappy.
 Basically, “Get over it,” if it’s someone else’s jealousy — with no insight into how to go about that — or if it’s your jealousy, the solution is for your partner to immediately and permanently stop all activities that make you jealous.
 Now.
 Period.
 End of story.

 Often Jealousy’s advice is just to throw the bastard out.

 We need something a little more nuanced.
 And a little more useful.

 This series will help couples understand the mechanisms of jealousy and identify what kind, what flavor, of jealousy is arising between them.
 Is it envious jealousy?
 Insecure jealousy?
 Possessive jealousy?
-This reveals a lot more about the dynamics of the relationship and how it might be better.
+This reveals a lot more about the dynamics of the relationship and how to improve it.